Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 The following are examples of Supportive Measures the University may make available, but other similar measures may also be provided:

-The University may place a non-student employee Respondent on administrative leave during the pendency of the grievance procedure.
-The University may remove any Respondent from the University’s Education Program or Activity on an emergency basis if:
+The University may remove any Respondent (student, employee, 3rd party contractor, visitor, etc.) from the University’s Education Program or Activity on an emergency basis if:

 - The University conducts an individualized safety and risk analysis.